 I was reading everyone's post, and I decided I wanted to try and make my own homemade laundry detergent.
 Well, after scouring(pardon the pun!) surrounding towns for over a week, I had no luck at finding fels naptha.
 I did, however, find a colgate laundry bar.
 What I did was to use a vegetable peeler and peel off small slices of the bar until I had used it all, and added it to approximately one gallon of very hot water.
 It was just before boiling.
 The soap dissolved very easily within a minute.
 I added 1/3 cup of borax and 1/3 cup of washing soda to the same mixture until it was fully dissolved.

 I had an old 5 gallon bucket around the house and poured the concoction in it.
 I added approx. 3 more gallons of water(cold) to the mix and let it sit over night to cool down.
 It had formed a sort of "jelled" goop that I took a plastic spoon and mixed it back up and it became liquid again.
-I used 1/4 cup of this stuff on a large load of clothes and they came out perfectly clean--without any type of perfumed odor at all.

 I am a single father of 4 teen boys, so I average alot of dirty clothes (average is about 3-4 loads a day!).
 I may have 5 dollars in all of the stuff I purchased to make this detergent.
 Today I am trying something new.
 I am adding a bar of Ivory to the mix to see what it makes the clothes smell like.
 With all the clothes I have to wash, this is a lot cheaper than buying all the store bought stuff.
 Also It works really well as a pre-treater for removing red clay from baseball uniforms!
 Colgate dish detergent (powder type with bleach) for automatic dish washers does an excellent job on brightening whites too (07/24/2008)